popew/ScoreboardApp/README.md

    docker-compose -f compose-development.yml up
    ```

-NOTICE: The docker files contain default passwords so it's is easier to start and evaluate the project.
+NOTICE: The docker files contain default passwords so it is easier to start and evaluate the project.
 It is done on purpose, but DON'T DO IT IN YOUR PROJECTS.
 Also DON'T KEEP PASSWORDS IN REPOSITORY.

 ## Workflow